PyO3/pyo3/README.md

 Example library with python bindings:

 The following two files will build with `cargo build`, and will generate a python-compatible library.
+For MacOS, "-C link-arg=-undefined -C link-arg=dynamic_lookup" is required to build the library.
+Setup.py includes this by default.
+See examples/word-count.
-On macOS, you will need to rename the output from \*.dylib to \*.so.
+Also on macOS, you will need to rename the output from \*.dylib to \*.so.
 On Windows, you will need to rename the output from \*.dll to \*.pyd.

 **`Cargo.toml`:**